The 2019-20 season will be Tamlyn Tills’ 12th at Lake Forest College and 25th as a collegiate head coach.

 Prior to her time at Concordia Chicago, Tills was a head coach for three seasons (1999-2002) at Loras College in Dubuque, Iowa, and four (1992-96) at Concordia University in St. Paul, Minnesota.

-Tills earned her 100th career victory overall while coaching at Concordia Chicago in December of 2005 and reached the 200-win plateau against Lawrence University on Feb.
-12, 2013.
+Tills earned her 100th career victory overall while coaching at Concordia Chicago in December of 2005, reached the 200-win plateau against Lawrence University in February of 2013, and enters 2019-20 with 249 triumphs in her career.
 She became just the second Lake Forest coach to win 100 games at the College when the Foresters defeated Lawrence University 90-32 in the 2016-17 season finale.

 Tills was also an NCAA Division I assistant coach at Marquette University from 1987-90 and at California State University-Fullerton from 1996-99.
 She also has experience at the professional level, having worked in the front office of the NBA’s Milwaukee Bucks from 1990-92.